An instance of the WebRTC API's

 - When describing a codec for an

-codecPayloadTypeis a single 8-bit byte (or octet) specifying the codec to use for sending the stream.
+codecPayloadTypeis a single 8-bit byte (or octet) specifying the codec to use for sending the stream; the value matches one from the owning

-RTCRtpSender, this property indicates whether or not to use discontinuous transmission (a feature by which a phone is turned off or the microphone muted automatically in the absence of voice activity).
-Defaults to
+audio, this property indicates whether or not to use discontinuous transmission (a feature by which a phone is turned off or the microphone muted automatically in the absence of voice activity).
+The value is taken from the enumerated string type

 - An unsigned long integer indicating the maximum number of bits per second to allow for this encoding.
 Other parameters may further constrain the bit rate, such as the value of